Skip to main content

 From Mission to Madness: LAST SON OF THE MORMON PROPHET

 This book examines the life of David Hyrum Smith, the youngest son of Joseph and Emma Smith.
 David grew up in the shadow of his father’s legacy, joining the Reorganized Church and serving as a missionary, writer, and artist.
 Using David’s letters, poems, and other records, Avery traces David's gradual mental decline and the decades he spent institutionalized.
 The book offers a clear look at the tension between faith, family loyalty, and the personal struggles of a man born into a prophetic family.
+(Note: I have the exact copy pictured here.
+The Amazon page says there is no picture, but when I ordered it, it arrived with a cover matching the image you see here)

 • An Imperfect Book: What the Book of Mormon Tells Us about Itself, by Earl M. Wunderli